SHEPPERD’S DELL – MAGIC, AWE, WONDER BUT, NO SHEEP

 Shepperd’s Dell is one of the arched bridges found along the Historic Columbia River Highway.

 The bridge, designed by K.P.
 Billner, was the second bridge built along the new highway.
-A reinforced concrete deck arch with a 100-foot span with a elegant curtain wall adorns the top of the bridge.
+A reinforced concrete deck arch with a 100-foot span with an elegant curtain wall adorns the top of the bridge.
 The bridge inspired Conde B. McCullough’s designs placed further east along the Columbia River highway in the early 1920’s.

 View to the bridge at Shepperd’s Dell from the crest of the lower falls.